Fall 2024 Courses

 PPS 1100-19 & 1100-20, Mondays, 3:35-4:25pm, & Wednesdays, 3:35-4:25pm

-Instructor: STAFF, World Hunger Relief Farm
+Instructor: Sky Toney, World Hunger Relief Farm

 This course invites students to explore the realities of industrial and local food systems, inequities in food access and distribution, and environmental sustainability while also getting their hands dirty on at World Hunger Relief Institute Farm in Waco, Texas.
 Students will assist weekly with orchard, gardens, livestock, and other farm projects.